mihanizator/developer-site/config-1_x_0.md

 Exogress edge servers may perform content optimization.

-### WebP
+### Image Optimizations

-WebP is an image format employing both lossy and lossless compression, along with animation and alpha transparency.
-Developed by Google, it was designed to create smaller or better-looking images than the JPEG, PNG, or GIF image formats.

-Exogress may perform the conversion of png and jpeg responses to WebP format.
-WebP is enabled by default and is controlled on the handler level.
+Exogress may perform the conversion of png and jpeg responses to WebP and Avif formats.

 ```yaml
 version: 1.0.0